bluekitchen/btstack/chipset/README.md

 It does not implement the Data Length Extension or supports multiple concurrent roles.

-The newer DA14585 uses the same firmware upload mechanism as the 581 model.
+The DA14585 uses the same firmware upload mechanism as the 581 model.
 In addition, it supports both Data Length Extension as well as multiple concurrent roles.

-The even newer DA1469x uses an external flash.
+The newer DA1469x uses an external flash.
 The DA 1469x SDK contains a HCI firmware that can be compiled and downloaded into flash using the SmartSnippets Studio.

 **BD Addr** fixed to 80:EA:CA:00:00:01.
 No command in HCI firmware to set it differently.
 Random addresses could be used instead.

 **Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
 A higher baud rate could be achieved by re-compiling the HCI firmware.

 **BTstack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA1458x.
 After that, it can be used as any other HCI chipset.
-No special support needed for DA1469x.
+No special support needed for DA1469x after compiling and flashing the HCI firmware.

 ## Espressif ESP32

 The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
 The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
 SCO isn't supported currently, but [Espressif is working on it](https://github.com/espressif/esp-idf/issues/1118).

 ## EM Microelectronic Marin